1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 Important details:

-- Permissions should stay service-prefixed, for example `notes-svc:org:{orgId}:note:edit`.
+- If organization admins should manage the permission, use an organization-owned prefix such as `user-svc:org:{orgId}:notes-svc:note:edit`.
-- Avoid patterns like `org:{orgId}:notes-svc:note:edit`, because permission ownership is based on the creator slug prefix.
+- A plain service-owned permission such as `notes-svc:note:edit` is still valid, but then only `notes-svc` itself or a platform admin owns that permission namespace.
 - Memberships now automatically include `user-svc:org:{orgId}:{userId}` in addition to any explicit org roles such as `user` or `admin`.
-- This pattern intentionally relies on `OwnsRole`: `user-svc:org:{orgId}:admin` owns `user-svc:org:{orgId}:{userId}`, so org admins can assign membership roles in that flat org role family.
+- This pattern intentionally relies on both ownership checks: `user-svc:org:{orgId}:admin` owns `user-svc:org:{orgId}:{userId}` as a role, and also owns the permission namespace `user-svc:org:{orgId}:...`.
 - JWTs only include roles for the active organization.
 If the user switches organizations, the per-member role for the old org disappears from the token, and `HasPermission` for that org-scoped permission returns false.
 - If you want organization admins to manage a role directly, keep it in the flat org family form `user-svc:org:{orgId}:{roleName}`.
 A deeper role like `user-svc:org:{orgId}:team:admin` is a different role family and is not automatically owned by `user-svc:org:{orgId}:admin`.